 "I love that piece and have never been able to see it," said Tesori, who is artistic director of Encores!
 Off-Center.

 Tesori said that she felt the invitation to direct the new Encores! series afforded her the opportunity to program shows she (and, hopefully others) had never seen, but had always wanted to.

+The Cradle Will Rock has a long history with City Center, having been performed there in 1947 and 1960.
+The latter production was conducted by Leonard Bernstein.
 Unlike some musicals of the past, the score of The Cradle Will Rock was not difficult to reconstruct.

 "It was fairly easy," said Chris Fenwick, musical director of Encores!
 Off-Center.
 "There is an existing piano-conductor score that Leonard Bernstein used when he did it at City Center in 1960.
 And we did have our hands on the original Blitzstein parts.
 We got a chance to look at those parts and use those parts and figure out stylistically what he was really going for.

 "Sometimes scores can be a real mess," he continued.
 "Amazingly on this one, with its tumultuous history, they were pretty easy to work with."